 The first step is to decide on a switching frequency for the regulator.
-Typically, one would choose the highest switching frequency possible to produce the smallest solution size.
+Typically, one wants to choose the highest switching frequency possible, because this produces the smallest solution size.
 The high switching frequency allows for lower-valued inductors and smaller output capacitors compared to a power supply that switches at a lower frequency.
-However, the highest switching frequency causes extra switching losses, which hurt the converter performance.
-The converter is capable of running from 200 kHz to 2 MHz.
+However, the highest switching frequency causes extra switching losses, which hurt the performance of the converter.
+The converter is capable of running from 300 kHz to 2 MHz.
 Unless a small solution size is an ultimate goal, select a moderate switching frequency of 1 MHz to achieve both a small solution size and high-efficiency operation.
+Using Equation 8

-Using Equation 8, calculate R5 to be 180 k Ω .
+Equation 8, calculate R5 to be 180 k Ω .
 Choose a standard 1% 182-k Ω value for the design.